Dick, Kerr Ladies F.C.: Unfit for Females

-The story of the Dick, Kerr Ladies, set against the backdrop of the impact of the Suffragette movement and The Great War, has provided the inspiration for a play called, Unfit for Females, produced by London theatre company, Bold Over Theatre.
-The show ran from 24 March – 13 April 2014 at Riverside Studios, Hammersmith before embarking on a national tour.
+The story of the Dick, Kerr Ladies, set against the backdrop of the impact of the Suffragette movement and The Great War, has provided the inspiration for a play called Unfit for Females, produced by London theatre company Bold Over Theatre.
+The show ran from 24 March to 13 April 2014 at Riverside Studios, Hammersmith, before embarking on a national tour.

 No Man's Land

 No Man's Land by Stephanie Alice McKervill was produced by Ribcaged Productions in 2014.
 It tells the story of the Dick, Kerr Ladies' rise and their treatment both during and after the Great War.
-It toured Lancashire, including the Grand Clitheroe, Blackburn Empire and Lowther Pavilion, Lytham in 2014.
+It toured Lancashire, including the Grand Clitheroe, Blackburn Empire and Lowther Pavilion, Lytham, in 2014.

 Not a Game for Girls

 Not a Game for Girls, a play written by Benjamin Peel, was first performed by Matthew Wignall's Off the Rock Productions company at Friargate Theatre, York, in June 2017, directed by Alison Young.
 Using a mixture of real, composite and fictional characters, it begins with the team's formation in 1917 and ends with the 1921 ban.
 The production illustrates the social changes during and after the Great War, as well as the effect of the conflict on men.